 Do you travel with kids?
-Don’t forget these essential and must have items when traveling with kids.
+Don’t forget this list of top things to have items when traveling with kids.
 Close your eyes and think about flying alone; the ease of it all.
 All you need is yourself and your luggage.
 You may not even need to check in a bag; a backpack or carry on may do the trick.
 Now, think about flying with a child/ren – both younger kids and older kids.
 Imagine all the things you will need, stroller, car seat, carrier etc. Flying with a child requires a lot more preparation.
 I have tried several different things, and can confidently make the recommendations below.